Xsez/Hase-iQ/README.md

 Example communication to a Hase iQ Stove. https://www.hase.de/iq-technologie

 ## Sample Program
-Python program that connects to the oven and request all known commands in different intervals.
+Python program ofen.py connects to the oven and request all known commands in different intervals.
 Displays all kown values to the console.
 Example Output